MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 - `fromToken`: An object containing details about the source token.
 It should include:

-  - `address`: The CAIP-10 formatted address of the source token.
-This address combines the CAIP-2 blockchain identifier and the token's address on that blockchain.
+  - `address`: The [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-10.md) formatted address of the source token.
   - `value`: The amount of wei in hexadecimal format of the source token to be swapped.

 - `toToken`: An object containing details about the destination token.
 It should include: